Agarwalkeshav185/AirPass---Airline-Backend-System/API_Gateway/ReadMe.md

 - Request/response logging with Morgan
 - Proxying requests to appropriate services

-## Prerequisites

-- Node.js (v14+)
-- npm

 ## Configuration

 - The default port is set to PORT with the help of environment variable (see `index.js`).
-- Ensure the URLs for AuthService and BookingService in `index.js` match the actual running ports of those services.
+- Ensure the base URLs for AuthService and BookingService are set correctly in your `.env` file, and that your code loads them from environment variables.
 - Set up any required environment variables in a `.env` file or in your configuration files.

 ## Running the API Gateway